The Pyrogeography of the 2020 US Fire Season

 Dr. Michael Medler is a professor with Huxley college.
 He is also past President of the Association of Fire Ecology and was the founding editor of the journal Fire Ecology.
 His research and teaching interests center on pyrogeography and using spatial technologies to inform both wildland fire science and the policy arena.
 He has testified about wildland fire before both US House and Senate committees.
 Earlier in his career he worked on wildland fire crews.

-The Huxley Speaker Series is hosted by Huxley College of the Environment at Western Washington University.
+The Environmental Speaker Series is hosted by the College of the Environment at Western Washington University.